MarkusJungnickel/GovernanceContracts/ReadMe.md

 # Governance Model Implementation

+## Background

+This repository was created for the purpose of my Master Thesis on Protocol/DAO Governance.
+It contains the smart contracts used to implement the governance model.
+See a summary of the thesis [here]((./SpringDAO_PPT_Final.pdf)).

+## Test Website

+You can test the contracts via [this](./https://main.druh7epd3cpu6.amplifyapp.com/) website.

 ## Contracts

 The contracts are ordered by components.
 The core folder contains the abstract contracts implementing the Zodiac interfaces.